marknorgren/sept122025-mobile-react-native/maestro/README.md

 Set `MAESTRO_APP_ID` to the bundle identifier of the build you want to exercise (for example, `com.example.app`).
 These flows assume the matching development build is installed on your simulator and emulator.
-Run `eas build --profile development --platform ios` (and `android`) and install the resulting binaries before executing the flows.
+Install it with the Expo tooling (e.g. `pnpm ios` / `pnpm android`) or manually with `xcrun simctl install` / `adb install` before executing the flows.

 ## Local usage